H-2A Visa Program

 To qualify for H-2A nonimmigrant classification, the petitioner (employer) must demonstrate that there are not enough U.S. workers who are able, willing, qualified, and available to provide the temporary services or labor; that the offered job is temporary or seasonal in nature; that H-2A workers will not adversely affect the wages and the working conditions of similarly employed U.S. workers; and must submit a single valid temporary labor certification from the U.S. Department of Labor (DOL) along with the H-2A petition.
 If the employer has been affected by a strike, work stoppage, or layoff within 60 days of when work will start, the employer may not qualify for the program.

-Who can apply for an H-2A Agricultural Visa?
+Who can apply for an H-2A Agricultural Visa

 Each year a list of eligible countries is published by the Department of Homeland Security through what is called a Federal Register notice.
 Each list is valid for a period of one year.
 Nationals from these countries are eligible for the H-2A Agricultural Worker Program.
 Please feel free to contact us if you have any questions about which countries are currently eligible.